muno17/neblinita/README.md

 of that has to continue being calculated nonstop, overloading the computer with information.
 In short, since the processes cannot be ran at a fast enough rate, my GUI was making it so that sound couldn't smoothly change with every adjustment to any of the parameters I had created.

-To partially solved this, I dumbed my GUI down to be able to control two thinsg: the wet/dry signal and the amount of distortion (labeled fog)
+To partially solved this, I dumbed my GUI down to be able to control two things: the wet/dry signal and the amount of distortion (labeled fog)